sebastianchristopher/Java8OCANotes/README.md

 ```
 ### for each
 * format: for(`dataType` `variableName` : `collection`){}
-* `collection` must be an object that implements Iterable, e.g. array, ArrayList
+* `collection` must be an object that implements Iterable, e.g. array, Collection, List, ArrayList, Stack - it cannot iterate over Map
 * curly braces `{}` optional for a one-line statement
 ```java
 int[] arr = new int[] {1, 2, 3, 4};